-Claims against the company not acknowledged as debts include demand from the Indian Income tax authorities for payment of additional tax of $\ref{1,647}$ crore ( $\ref{1,088}$ crore), including interest of $\ref{1,647}$ crore ( $\ref{1,313}$ crore) upon completion of their tax review for fiscal 2005, fiscal 2006, fiscal 2007, fiscal 2008 and fiscal 2009.
+Demands from the Indian Income tax authorities include payment of additional tax of '1,548 crore ('1,088 crore), including interest of '429 crore ('313 crore) upon completion of their tax review for fiscal 2006, fiscal 2007, fiscal 2008 and fiscal 2009.
 These income tax demands are mainly on account of disallowance of a portion of the deduction claimed by the company under Section 10A of the Income Tax Act.
 The deductible amount is determined by the ratio of export turnover to total turnover.
 The disallowance arose from certain expenses incurred in foreign currency being reduced from export turnover but not reduced from total turnover.
 The tax demand for fiscal 2007, fiscal 2008 and fiscal 2009 also includes disallowance of portion of profit earned outside India from the STP units and disallowance of profits earned from SEZ units.
-The matter for fiscal 2005, fiscal 2006, fiscal 2007, fiscal 2008 and fiscal 2009 are pending before the Commissioner of Income tax (Appeals) Bangalore.
+The matter for fiscal 2006, fiscal 2007, fiscal 2008 and fiscal 2009 are pending before the Commissioner of Income tax (Appeals), Bangalore.
 The company is contesting the demand and the management including its tax advisors believes that its position will likely be upheld in the appellate process.
-The management believes that the ultimate outcome of this proceeding will not have a material adverse effect on the Company's financial position and results of operations.
+The management believes that the ultimate outcome of these proceedings will not have a material adverse effect on the Company's financial position and results of operations.